Fukaya's conjecture on Witten's twisted $A_\infty$-structures: Introduction

 \section{Introduction}

+It is known that the differential graded algebra $(\Omega^*(M) ,d, \wedge)$ on a smooth manifold $M$ determines real homotopy type of $M$ (if $\pi_1(M) = 0$), a simplified homotopic classification of manifolds founded by Quillen \cite{quillen1969} and Sullivan \cite{sullivan1977}.
+If $M$ is a compact oriented Riemannian manifold, Hodge decomposition of the Laplacian $\Delta$ enables us to represent the cohomology of $M$ by the finite dimensional kernel $\Omega^*(M)_0 \subset \Omega^*(M)$ of $\Delta$.
+The real homotopy type can be captured by the homotopic pullback of the wedge product to $\Omega^*(M)_0$, which gives an $A_\infty$ structure via the homological perturbation lemma in \cite{kontsevich00}.

-Let $f:M\rightarrow\real$ be a Morse function on an oriented compact Riemannian manifold $M$.
-Morse theory studies the homology of the manifold by the Morse complex, which is a finite dimensional vector space freely generated by critical points of $f$, equipped with the Morse differential $\delta$ defined by counting gradient flow lines of $f$.
-Witten suggested a differential geometric approach toward Morse theory in \cite{witten82} by deforming the exterior differential operator $d$ with where $\hp\in\real^+$.
-We can obtain the formal adjoint of $d_{f,\hp}$ defined by and the Laplace operator defined by
+On the other hand, equipping $M$ with a Morse-Smale function $f$ allows us to study the cohomology of the manifold by the associated Morse complex $CM^*_f$, which is a finite dimensional vector space freely generated by critical points of $f$ equipped with the Morse differential $\delta$ defined by counting gradient flow lines of $f$.
+Higher product structures can be introduced to enhance the Morse complex to the Morse $A_\infty$ (pre)-category defined as in \cite{a1, fukayamorse}, involving $A_\infty$ products $\{m^{Morse}_k\}_{k\in \inte_+}$ defined by counting gradient trees.

-Witten suggested that if we consider eigenvalues of the operator $\Delta_{f,h}$ lying inside a small interval $[0,\hp^{3/2})$, the corresponding eigensubspace $\Omega^*(M,\hp)_{sm} \subset \Omega^*(M,\hp)$ can be identified with the Morse complex $MC^*_f$, with the eigenform corresponding to a critical point concentrated at that critical points, when $\hp$ small enough.
-Furthermore, the Witten differential has an asymptotic expansion $d_{f,\hp} \sim (\delta + \mathcal{O}(\hp))$ under the above identification.
-Readers may see \cite{zhang} for a detail introduction.
-The complete proof can be found in \cite{HelSj1, HelSj2, HelSj4}.\\

-A natural question to ask is whether the Witten's approach can be extended to study the wedge product structure on differential forms, which will be an enhancement from a statement concerning homology to one concerning rational homotopy type as these informations are captured in the differential graded algebra $(\Omega^*(M) ,d, \wedge)$.
-It is first conjectured by Fukaya in \cite{fukayamorse} that similar asymptotic expansions hold for higher product structures, which are combinations of $d^*_{f,\hp}$, wedge product, twisted Green's operator and projection to small eigensubspace, in the Witten twisted deRham theory.
-The leading order terms in the asymptotic expansions are operators defined by counting gradient trees, which are $A_\infty$ structure maps in the Morse category defined in \cite{fukaya1993morse}.